Loading...

 Updated

-Big Data is hogging the world with its immense capability of handling huge amounts of data and dealing with high-speed processing.
-The need for stream data processing is increasing and one technology that has proven its worth is Apache Spark.
+Big Data is hogging the world with its immense capability of handling vast amounts of data and dealing with high-speed processing.
+The need for stream data processing is increasing, and one technology that has proven its worth is Apache Spark.

 Apache Spark has been revolutionizing the world of Big Data with its salient stream data processing competencies and streaming analytics.
-The major elements needed are connectors, a server, IDE, live data mart, and streaming analytics.
+The significant elements needed are connectors, a server, an IDE, a live data mart, and streaming analytics.

-Apache Spark is wonderful and popular, but many other Apache Spark alternatives have been offering great results.
-These tools have been able to offer successful management of teams, monitoring of systems, detecting frauds, real-time stream processing, etc.
+Apache Spark is excellent and famous, but many other Apache Spark alternatives have been offering excellent results.
+These tools have provided successful team management, system monitoring, fraud detection, real-time stream processing, etc.

-Before we explore the different alternatives to Apache Spark, let us glance through what Apache Spark is and its salient features.
+Before we explore the different alternatives to Apache Spark, let us look at what Apache Spark is and its salient features.

-Powered by the global giant, Apache Spark is an open-source, general use, unified framework, and analytics engine meant for big data and large-scale data processing.
-Spark has its own independent processes and a streaming API that empowers continuous processing via short interval batches.
+Powered by the global giant Apache Spark, it is an open-source, general-use, unified framework and analytics engine meant for big data and large-scale data processing.
+Spark has independent processes and a streaming API that empowers continuous processing via short-interval batches.

-It is a fast general processing engine that is fit for distributed data processing.
-Data scientists and engineers prefer working with Spark as it has a robust, flexible engine.
-It operates batch, streaming, or machine learning workloads that need fast availability of huge datasets.
+It is a fast general processing engine suitable for distributed data processing.
+Data scientists and engineers prefer working with Spark because of its robust, flexible engine.
+It operates batch, streaming, or machine learning workloads that require the fast availability of massive datasets.

 • Ease of writing applications in Java, Python, R, etc.